How to choose a toilet — the basics

 Don’t pinch pennies

-You can get a “contractor special” for less than $75.
+You can get a “contractor special” cheap toilets for less than $75.
 But everything from the working parts to the quality of the glazing will likely be low quality.
-And don’t expect a powerful flush from a cheap toilet.
+And don’t expect a powerful flush from cheap toilets.
 You’re going to use your toilet every day for years, so get a good one.
 Plan to spend $100 to $500 for a gravity toilet and $225 to $600 for a pressure-assist model.

 Shop plumbing supply houses and bathroom showrooms